BlackWatch0/EEE228_Microprocessor/README.md

 **including the disclosure of the modified source code and the source of the original code**.

+## ⚠️ Warning

+Any attempt to directly submit this code as an assignment will be considered plagiarism and a violation of school policies.
+The author bears no responsibility for such actions.

 ## Version

 This project was developed under Vivado version 2019, and it is recommended to run and modify the project code using the same or compatible version.